EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 Freshness is a measure of when a message was sent on a timescale of the recipient.
 A client or server that receives a message can either verify that the message is fresh or determine that it cannot be verified that the message is fresh.
-What is considered a fresh is application dependent.
+What is considered fresh is application dependent.
 Freshness is completely different from replay protection, but most replay protection mechanism use a sequence number.
 Assuming the client is well-behaving, such a sequence number